murphyka/murphyka.github.io/_pages/teaching.md

 nav_order: 6
 ---

+## Spring 2026: Explainable AI (CS 785)

+The PhD version of Explainable AI will follow the same trajectory as what is listed below for CS485/698.
+There will be deeper engagement with the math and the research articles behind the methods we cover.

+The syllabus can be found [here](/assets/pdf/CS785_SPR2026_syllabus.pdf).

 ## Fall 2025: Explainable AI (CS 485/698)

 This course introduces technical methods for making machine learning models more transparent and understandable.